Alberta Royalty Framework

 Alberta’s natural resources belong to Albertans.
 In exchange for the right to develop these resources, companies pay the government a royalty.
 This is a percentage of revenues generated from the sale of oil and natural gas products, or in some cases takes the product in-kind for the government to sell.

 Royalties are just one way oil and natural gas producers contribute to government revenues.
 Many different government taxation policies affect exploration and development of Alberta’s natural resources.

 What are royalties used for?

 Alberta has attracted the people and the capital to develop a world-class economy that is integrated into all Albertans’ lives.
 Royalties are an important part of the Alberta economy and are used to:

-- Fund provincial government operating and capital costs;
+- Fund provincial government operating and capital costs

-- Save for the future (Alberta Heritage Savings Trust Fund).
+- Save for the future (Alberta Heritage Savings Trust Fund)

-What is CAPP’s Perspective?
+What is CAPP’s perspective on royalties?